mcembalest/GNN/README.md

 Each airport is given the label 0, 1, 2, or 3, representing its activity level (label 0 is highest activity, label 3 is lowest activity).

-To evaluate against a baseline model, we train a logistic regression classifier to predict the label for each node using each node's # of neighbors as the only feature (the # of neighbors of an airport is the number of airports one direct flight away).
-We can only get around 50% accuracy with this baseline since there are plenty of airports that deviate from the general trend of more connected airports, more passengers.
+To evaluate against a comparable baseline model (random guessing would get 25% accuracy), I trained a logistic regression classifier to predict the label for each node using each node's # of neighbors as the only feature (the # of neighbors of an airport is the number of airports one direct flight away).
+I can only get around 50% accuracy with this baseline since there are plenty of airports that deviate from the general trend of more connected airports, more passenger activity.

 ![Logistic Regression baseline](img/logreg.png "Logistic Regression baseline")

 ## GNN

+GNNs receive graph data (nodes & edges) as inputs.
+They learn the same kinds of flexible representations and make the same kinds of regression & classification predictions that other neural networks make.
-We use graph convolutions to encode nodes into 2d embedding vectors, which are then used to classify each node.

-Our models output the node embeddings in addition to the node classifications which we use for visualization.
+For the forward function I applied two rounds of graph convolution to encode nodes into 2d embedding vectors, which are then used to classify each node.
+The GNNs output the node embeddings in addition to the node classifications which I use for visualization.

-We test two different convolution types available as PyTorch Geometric modules: `GCNConv` and `GraphSAGE`.
-We have found that `GraphSAGE` is able to beat the baseline whereas `GCNConv` is not yet observed to have done so.
-Additionally, we believe there are qualitative differences in the learning trajectories visualized below that seem to suggest `GraphSAGE` is a more efficient learner of this data than `GCNConv`.

 ![GNN Forward Function](img/gnn_forward.png "GNN Forward Function")

+I tested two different types of convolution layers available as PyTorch Geometric modules: `GCNConv` and `GraphSAGE`.
+I saw `GraphSAGE` is able to beat the logistic regression baseline but `GCNConv` hasn't yet.
+I think there are some qualitative differences in their learning trajectories that seem to suggest `GraphSAGE` is a more efficient learner of this data than `GCNConv`.

 ## Visualize Learning Trajectory

-We show how to visualize the trajectory of the output embeddings during training to qualitatively evaluate how the models learn to classify the data (this type of visualization/representation is not specific to GNNs.)
+I'm visualize the trajectory of the output embeddings during training to qualitatively evaluate how the models learn to classify the data (this type of visualization/representation is not specific to GNNs.)

 ![GNN Embeddings](img/trajectories.gif "Trajectory of GNN 2d node embeddings during training")